Introduction

 Her response was just giggles as I got hugs from everybody.
 It was an unfortunately short visit, because I had an appointment.

-Just before leaving I had ten people join me on my plane: Four environmental scientists, the Fijian Ambassador who I was giving a ride home, along with his wife and two pairs of photographers to document the trip.
+Just before leaving I had ten people join me on my plane: Four environmental scientists, the Fijian UN Ambassador who I was giving a ride home, along with his wife and two pairs of photographers to document the trip.

 In total, including flight crew, staff and security there were twenty-nine others.
 At the last moment a car came rushing up to the plane, and the final component, a water systems engineer, joined us.
 He was trying to apologize, but I just pointed him up the stairs.
 "Don't waste time apologizing, just get in and find a seat."